j6nca/notes/docs/work/structuring_team_repo.md

 - extends to multiple aws regions
 - main representative of production / source of truth
 - componentization
+- releases/deployments are tracked in code as well as "live state"

 Additional features:
 - support for gatus scraping out-of-the-box